 Textile Exchange is a global non-profit organisation dedicated to driving industry transformation in textile fibres, integrity and standards and responsible supply networks.
 They identify and share best practice on agriculture, materials, processes, traceability and lifespan in order to reduce the textile industry’s adverse impact on people and the environment.
 Kappahl has been a member since 2018 and uses Textile Exchange’s standards in product development.

 Read more about Textile Exchange here.

-Stica, Swedish Textile Initiative for Climate Action, was launched jointly by Kappahl, Peak Performance, H&M, Sustainable Fashion Academy and Elco in 2018.
+Stica, Swedish Textile Initiative for Climate Action, was launched jointly by Peak Performance, H&M, Sustainable Fashion Academy, Elco and Kappahl in 2018.
 Any Swedish textile and fashion organisation can join Stica, on condition that it commit to reducing its greenhouse gas emissions in line with the 1.5°C target and the Paris Agreement.
 Stica is committed to serving as an action learning network, where members are allied in sharing knowledge and implementing solutions for achieving sustainable change.
 At Kappahl, we have produced a roadmap for our future strategy to reduce carbon emissions in our value chain by half by 2030.
 Our progress can be followed in our annual sustainability report.